alicevillar/BasicCalculator/README.md

 ## VERSION 1 -> BasicCalculator_1A.py

-In this versions, user is asked to choose the desired operation and only two numbers are taken to perform the four basic arithmetic operations.
+In this version, user is asked to choose the desired operation and only two numbers are taken to perform the four basic arithmetic operations.
 User can also choose to see the history of previous calculations.

 ### Approach: